Poorvaahuja/waste_management_system/README.md

-# Waste Segregation Deep Learning Model

-PREDICTING THE CLASS OF THE WASTE
+# Waste Segregation Deep Learning Model - *PREDICTING THE CLASS OF THE WASTE*

-**Average Accuracy - 75%**
+# Average Accuracy - 75%

 # DEPLOYED PART